Adzz/match_a/notes.md

     step failed.
 Though stack traces are the big elephant in the room.

 Elixir!
 PM!
 Look at me go!
 Pipline.
 Rollbacks.
 Oh fuck.
-Maybe it's only good in the abstract?
+Maybe... it's only... good in the abstract??
 Easy - just Funs for everyone?
 Abstraction giveth and abstraction taketh away (why do we want pattern matching anyway?)
 The problem: One to one from pattern to data type.